tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 This package has the same exports as $A$, with $\text{out}(A \circ B) = \text{out}(A)$, and the same imports as $B$, with $\text{in}(A \circ B) = \text{in}(B)$.

-This composition defines a new package, whose state is the combination of the states in $A$ and $B$.
+This composition defines a new package whose state is the combination of the states in $A$ and $B$.
 We replace a call to a function in $B$ by inlining the code of that function directly inside of $A$.